qdrant/landing_page/qdrant-landing/content/documentation/embedding/gemini.md

 The Embedding Model API supports various task types, outlined as follows:

-These are the task types that are supported by the Embedding Model API:

 - task_type_unspecified: Unset value, which will default to one of the other values.
 - retreival_query: Specifies the given text is a query in a search/retrieval setting.